What is a cup in a bat and what is the purpose?

 The No Cup means that there is no indentation at the end of the barrel, only a very small recess as can be seen from the photo.
 Our “no cup” bats are not completely flat.

 There are a few common misconceptions about the ‘no cup’ and what it does.
 Some people refer to it as ‘The Pro Cup’, which is actually misleading.
-During the 2017 season, only 20% of our pro orders had the no cup option.
+During the season, only 20% of our pro orders may have the no cup option.

 The no cup is perfect for players who like the end heavy feel of bats.
 A 33/30 with a no cup, will feel entirely different than a 33/30 with a full cup.
 The center of gravity with a no cup gets pushed further away from the hands, causing the bat to be more end loaded.
 Typically we see heavier orders getting no cups.
 Drop 1.5 and drop 2s are common with a no cup because if you’re ordering a no cup, you most naturally are likely prefer a heavier bat.